Argus-66/ReduxToolkit_ToDoApp/README.md

 **How it works**
 * Dispatch -> Reducer -> Store
-- Dispatch uses a Reducer to do changes in a Store
+* Dispatch uses a Reducer to do changes in the values in the Store